FredM67/EnvoyS2Emoncms/README.md

 ## Emoncms templates
 For those with a local emoncms, you can add 2 templates.
 They help the user to create feeds, configure them, ... automatically.
-For further details about that, please see https://github.com/emoncms/emoncms and https://github.com/emoncms/device.
+For further details about that, please see [Emoncms Documentation](https://github.com/emoncms/emoncms) and [Emoncms Device module](https://github.com/emoncms/device).
 ```sh
 # deploy the template with general data
 cp EnvoyS.json /var/www/emoncms/Modules/device/data/EnvoyS.json